-Low tooling costs and its success forming lightweight parts has made extrusion a trusted method for many engineers—especially engineers unfamiliar with an alternative process such as roll forming.
+Low tooling costs and its success forming lightweight parts has made aluminum extrusion a trusted method for many engineers—especially engineers unfamiliar with an alternative process such as roll forming.

 The biggest design difference between extrusion and roll forming comes down to secondary, value-add operations.
 Before any secondary operations can be added to an extruded part, it must go through a secondary aging process in an oven.
 Meaning, extruding cannot produce a part or product with multiple bends and secondary operations in a continuous progression.